DataFire/Integrations/integrations/generated/google_dfareporting/README.md

 ### Placement
 * Placement `object`: Contains properties of a placement.
   * accountId `string`: Account ID of this placement.
 This field can be left blank.
+  * adBlockingOptOut `boolean`: Whether this placement opts out of ad blocking.
+When true, ad blocking is disabled for this placement.
+When false, the campaign and site settings take effect.
   * advertiserId `string`: Advertiser ID of this placement.
 This field can be left blank.
   * advertiserIdDimensionValue [DimensionValue](#dimensionvalue)
   * archived `boolean`: Whether this placement is archived.